microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Enrolment/DeviceManagement.Enrolment/docs/v1.0-beta/Update-MgRoleManagementDirectory.md

     - `[TicketNumber <String>]`: The ticket number.
     - `[TicketSystem <String>]`: The description of the ticket system.

-ROLEELIGIBILITYSCHEDULES <IMicrosoftGraphUnifiedRoleEligibilitySchedule1[]>: Schedules for role eligibility operations.
+ROLEELIGIBILITYSCHEDULES <IMicrosoftGraphUnifiedRoleEligibilitySchedule1[]>: .
   - `[AppScope <IMicrosoftGraphAppScope>]`: appScope
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Id <String>]`:
     - `[DisplayName <String>]`: Provides the display name of the app-specific resource represented by the app scope.
 Provided for display purposes since appScopeId is often an immutable, non-human-readable id.
-This property is read only.
+Read-only.
     - `[Type <String>]`: Describes the type of app-specific resource represented by the app scope.
 Provided for display purposes, so a user interface can convey to the user the kind of app specific resource represented by the app scope.
-This property is read only.
+Read-only.
   - `[AppScopeId <String>]`: Identifier of the app-specific scope when the assignment or eligibility is scoped to an app.
 The scope of an assignment or eligibility determines the set of resources for which the principal has been granted access.
 App scopes are scopes that are defined and understood by this application only.
 Use / for tenant-wide app scopes.
 Use directoryScopeId to limit the scope to particular directory objects, for example, administrative units.
   - `[CreatedDateTime <DateTime?>]`: When the schedule was created.
   - `[CreatedUsing <String>]`: Identifier of the object through which this schedule was created.